 The Technology for Success in the Workplace certificate of completion provides students with the basic computing skills necessary for success in modern workplaces.
 Students are introduced to word processing, spreadsheets, multimedia presentations, the internet, and workplace soft skills.
-Students
+Students select their specific area of interest (word processing, spreadsheets, or multimedia presentations) for the final course in this certificate.

-- Create word processing documents, spreadsheets, and multimedia presentations for academic or career purposes. - Navigate the internet browser and access online resources including email and search utilities. - Identify strategies and skills necessary for success in the workplace. - Develop competency with computer software specific to academic or career goals.
+- Create word processing documents, spreadsheets, and multimedia presentations for academic or career purposes. - 2.
+Navigate the internet browser and access online resources including email and search utilities. - Identify strategies and skills necessary for success in the workplace. - Develop competency with computer software specific to academic or career goals.